 We have also established joint research projects on the research and development of solar module and solar cell related technologies with several world-leading institutes.
-These collaborations have further enhanced our R&D strength and enabled us to train our R&D engineers.
+These collaborations have further enhanced our research and development strength and enabled us to train our research and development engineers.
 In 2014, we established a long term cooperative relationship with the State Key Laboratory of Silicon Materials of Zhejiang University and have launched a number of research and development projects since then.
 In 2015, we started to work with the Australian National University to explore certain cutting edge battery technologies.
 In 2016, we established cooperative relationship with Sun Yat-Sen University and the National University of Singapore in module and cell research, respectively.
 In 2017, we partnered with TÜV Rheinland, an independent provider of technical services for testing, inspection, certification, consultation and training, to develop standardized testing methods for bifacial PV technology.
+In 2018, we participated in three projects cooperating with Institute of Electrical Engineering of the Chinese Academy of Sciences of Zhejiang University and Nanchang University in module recycling, high efficiency P type poly, and N type bifacial cell.

 We will continue to devote significant resources to research and development to increase the conversion efficiency of our solar cells and modules through technological advances.
-In particular, leveraging the PERC technology, we have commenced mass production of our Eagle PERC solar modules using the PERC technology in March 2017 and aim to increase our "Eagle Max" solar cell conversion efficiency to 22.0% by the end of 2018.
+In particular, leveraging the PERC technology, we launched the Cheetah component in May 2018, the industry's first mass production shipment of 400W PV modules, leading the industry into the PV 4.0 era.
+The 72-piece module of the Cheetah component has a maximum power of 405W.